cuiyongbo/programming-scaffold/misc-topics/cpp_note_06.md

 This allows lambdas to encapsulate their surrounding state and provide inline, concise function definitions.

-Q: can a lambda function be called in a recusive way? and why if not?
+# can a lambda function be called in a recusive way? and why if not?

 In C++ standard lambda syntax does not directly support self-referencing for recursion.
 To achieve recursion with lambdas, you need to handle the self-reference manually.
 There are a few common approaches to accomplish this: